foliant-docs/foliantcontrib.mkdocs/README.md

 `use_headings`
 :   If `true`, the resulting data of `pages` section in `mkdocs.yml` will be updated with the content of top-level headings of source Markdown files.

+`default_subsection_title`
+:   Default title of a subsection, i.e. a group of nested chapters, in case the title is specified as an empty string.
+If `default_subsection_title` is not set in the config, `…` will be used.

 `mkdocs.yml`
 :   Params to be copied into `mkdocs.yml` file.
 The params are passed “as is,” so you should consult with the [MkDocs configuration docs](http://www.mkdocs.org/user-guide/configuration/).